Nick-Mazuk/typescript-template/README.md

 ## Jest

 Jest is already setup.
 Any `*.test.ts` files will be run when testing.
-For organization, this template includes a `__tests__` folder for you to put all your tests into.

 To run the tests: